-1 If you selected MR&S in the Surround back speaker setting on page 35, you won't be able to change the volume level.

-^{2 •} Some IR receivers may not work with this receiver.
-Check with your audio dealer for more information.
+- 1 If you selected MR&S in the Surround back speaker setting on page 34, you won't be able to change the volume level. - 2 Some IR receivers may not work with this receiver.
+Check with your audio dealer for more information. - If the IR receiver setting is incorrect, SR control won't be possible with this receiver.